 (2) An authorised person, on producing, if so required, a duly authenticated document showing that person’s authority, may at any reasonable hour enter any land or premises other than premises used solely as a private dwelling.

 (3)

-An authorised person entering any land or premises by virtue of this regulation may be accompanied by
+(3) An authorised person entering any land or premises by virtue of this regulation may be accompanied by—

-(a) any representative of the European Commission;
+(a)any representative of the European Commission, except for matters relating to direct payments for any claim year following 31st December 2019; and

-(b) such other persons as the authorised person considers necessary for any purpose mentioned in paragraph (1)
+(b)such other persons as the authorised person considers necessary for any purpose mentioned in paragraph (1).

 (4) An authorised person who enters any unoccupied premises must leave them as effectively secured as they were before entry.